bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 ```

 ### INPUT
-Each folder needs to contain a fastq file named by ID followed by "\_L1P1.fq" and an appropriately formatted mapping file followed by "\_map.txt"
+Each folder needs to contain a fastq file named by ID followed by "\_raw.fq" and an appropriately formatted mapping file followed by "\_map.txt"
-For example, the directory indicated contains a folder called JB141 and it contains the files "JB141_L1P1.fq" and "JB141_map.txt."
+For example, the directory indicated contains a folder called JB141 and it contains the files "JB141_raw.fq" and "JB141_map.txt."

 Your mapping file should be formatted in the same way that the Qiime program uses:

 At least three tab-delimited columns:
 1) SampleID (with a # before as in #SampleID) - these are the IDs you associate with each sample
 2) BarcodeSequence - the barcodes for each sample
-3) SampleType - you can use this to filter later on - e.g. removing controls before data analysis, removing samples that aren't relevant, etc.

 Other columns can include any characteristics you want to use later on to run differential analysis or correlation, etc.
 ```